colinmurphy/magento-exam-notes/7. Catalog/6. Additional Notes/Questions.md

 - What are the main tax options for configuration and how do they affect pricing
 - If 2 tax rules have the same priority and apply to the address, what happens
 - If 2 tax rules have different priorities and apply to the address, what happens
-- If 2 tax rates in a rule, what happenss
+- If 2 tax rates in a rule, what happens
 - What are the 3 options for Tax Calculation Method Based On
 - How is tax calculated and in what class and method